TOBACCO FREE FLORIDA IN ESCAMBIA COUNTY RECOMMENDS HELPING EMPLOYEES QUIT TOBACCO

 Tobacco/nicotine dependence is a chronic and relapsing condition.
 More than 70 percent of smokers want to quit, but few will succeed without help.
 Tobacco use treatment doubles quitting success rates.

-In Escambia County, Florida, Tobacco Free Florida staff have worked for more than a decade to support the tobacco free worksite initiative.
-Staff provide technical assistance, print materials, and link employees to cessation resources free of charge.
+In Escambia County, local Tobacco Free Florida staff have worked for over a decade to support the tobacco free worksite initiative.
+Staff can provide technical assistance, print materials, and link employees to cessation resources free of charge.

 Tobacco Free Florida recommends that employers implement a worksite model, which includes the following three principles: